DATAREEL: Automated Data-Driven Video Story Generation with Animations: Related Work

-Several downstream tasks associated with charts have been proposed in recent years.
+\textbf{Chart-related Downstream Tasks.} Several downstream tasks associated with charts have been proposed in recent years.
 Chart question answering focuses on answering factual or reasoning-based questions about charts~\citep{masry-etal-2022-chartqa,masry-etal-2025-chartqapro}, while open-ended chart QA generates explanatory responses~\citep{kantharaj-etal-2022-opencqa}.
 Chart summarization aims to produce concise textual descriptions of charts~\citep{kantharaj-etal-2022-chart,tang2023vistext}, whereas chart-to-table tasks extract underlying data from chart images~\citep{choi2019visualizing,masry2023unichart,masry2024chartinstruct}.
 Others focus on verifying claims about charts~\citep{akhtar-etal-2023-reading, akhtar2024chartcheck}.
 Recent work has also focused on automated visualization generation from text queries~\citep{rahman2025text2vis}; however, they focused on static charts rather than videos.
-To our knowledge, there is no existing benchmark on animated, visualization-centric data video story generation.
+To our knowledge, there is no existing benchmark on data video generation.